 Wise Women: an untapped community asset

-Continuing support into its second year, this community-engaged research grant will lay the groundwork for a program of research and a larger scale application focused on improving maternal-child health in our region.
+This community-engaged research grant helped to lay the groundwork for a program of research and a larger scale application focused on improving Maternal-Child Health (MCH) in our region.
 Currently, Dr. Appelt and Dr. Devido are seeking large scale funding to support the contiuation of this project.

 Paul Abernathy, Director, FOCUS Pittsburgh

 Terri Baltimore, Director of Neighborhood Engagement, Hill House Association